The Disappearance of Nagato Yuki-chan – Episodes 1-3

 Continue reading

-My full ANN post is available here.
-Episode notes below!
+My full ANN post is available here, and notes as always are below.

 Continue reading